gaybro8777/cheetah/readme.md

 * matplotlib
 * numpy
 * gensim
-* unidecode (I think this module is non-standard)
+* unidecode

 To install these packages, use:
 * pip install -r requirements.txt

-Python dependencies are what they are, so fight your environment as needed to get these installed consistently.
+Python dependencies are what they are, so grapple with your environment as needed to get these installed consistently.

 I apologize because I want this to be as self-contained as possible, but there may be other required python packages I am missing.
 If you see exceptions having to do with missing packages, just install